kaesetoast/elementary-cursors/README.md

 ###Installing

-Simple: copy the 'elementary' folder into '/usr/share/icons' and then set your cursor theme:
+Simple: copy the 'elementary' folder into '/usr/share/icons' and then set your cursor theme using your favourite tool or:

     gsettings set org.gnome.desktop.interface cursor-theme 'elementary'

+But to make a system-wide change run the following:

+    sudo update-alternatives --install /usr/share/icons/default/index.theme x-cursor-theme /usr/share/icons/elementary/cursor.theme 91

-And/or run the following and choose the elementary cursor theme.
+Then use the following to choose 'elementary':

     sudo update-alternatives --config x-cursor-theme